-The determination of the age of plaggic deposits is subjected to various complications (Spek, 2004).
+The determination of the age of plaggic deposits is subjected to various complications

+- 5 (Spek, 2004).
 Pollen stratification is disturbed by bioturbation and ploughing.
 Besides, the pollen content is a mix of the regular pollen influx and pollen in stable fillings, used for the production of stable manure (van Mourik et al., 2011).
-The ages of humic horizons of buried Podzols cannot be correctly determined by C dating due to the complex composition of soil organic carbon (van Mourik et al., 1995).
-During a period of active soil formation, hard decomposable organic carbon can accumulate in the Ah horizon, especially in the humin fraction but also in the humic acid fraction.
-Especially the accumulation of charcoal fragments in the organic aggregates is responsible for overestimation of the C ages (fig.4).
-During the Early Holocene small amounts of charcoal fragments were released after (natural) forest fires, but the amount increased drastic in the iron time due to the charcoal production for the melting of iron from placic horizons and iron stone (Beukenkamp and Sevink, 2005).
-The age of the humic acid fraction was considered the best estimate of the moment of fossilization of the Ah horizon after burying by driftsand.
+The ages of humic horizons of buried Podzols cannot be determined by 14C dating due to the complex composition of soil organic carbon (van Mourik et al., 1995).
+During a period of active soil - formation, organic carbon can accumulate in the Ah horizon, especially in the humin fraction but also in the humic acid fraction.
+The age of the humic acids were considered to approach rather well the moment of fossilization of the Ah horizon after burying by driftsand.
 The difference between humin and humic acids ages was interpreted as a measure for the period of soil activity and humin accumulation.
-Later, OSL dating confirmed that radiocarbon dates, not only of the humin fraction but also of the humic acids, overestimate the true ages (Bokhorts et al., 2005).
+Later, OSL dating confirmed that radiocarbon dates, not only of the humin fraction but also of the humic - acids, overestimate the true ages (Bokhorts et al., 2005).

 Conventional radiocarbon dating of humin and humic acids showed in presented diagrams, extracted from plaggic deposits, was performed in the CIO (Centre for Isotope Research of the University of Groningen).

-OSL dates provide reliable information about the moment of fossilization of plaggic material under the rising furrow because the quartz grain were perfectly bleached during active ploughing (Bokhorts et al., 2005).
+20 OSL dates provide reliable information about the moment of fossilization of plaggic material under the rising furrow because the quartz grain were perfectly bleached during active ploughing (Bokhorts et al., 2005).
 OSL dating of quartz grains, extracted from plaggic deposits, was performed in the NCL (Netherland Centre for Luminesce Dating, Wageningen University).

-2.3.
-Biomarker analysis.
+2.3 Biomarker analysis